Al Thornton: Golden State Warriors

 On March 1, 2011, he reached a buyout agreement with the Wizards and was waived.
 He signed a contract with the Golden State Warriors on March 3, 2011.

 On March 14, 2011, Thornton scored 23 points against the Sacramento Kings, his most points as a member of the Warriors.

 Puerto Rico

 On February 19, 2012, he signed with the Guayama Wizards of the Puerto Rican basketball league Baloncesto Superior Nacional.
 There he averaged 18.7 points per game.

 China

 On September 29, 2012, Thornton signed with the Zhejiang Lions of the Chinese Basketball Association.
 Due to injury, he was replaced mid-season by Gary Forbes.

 Return to Puerto Rico

 In March 2014, he rejoined the Guayama Wizards of the Baloncesto Superior Nacional.

 Philippines

 On January 2, 2015, he signed with the NLEX Road Warriors.
+He made his debut during the 2015 Commissioner's Cup in a loss to the Rain or Shine Elasto Painters with 28 points and 12 rebounds.
+In a loss to the Alaska Aces, he led the team with 39 points and 13 rebounds.
+He was then held to a PBA career-low 11 points on 3-of-14 from the field.
+He bounced back with 39 points and 15 rebounds as he finally led NLEX to its first win of the conference.
+From there, NLEX won five straight games to get into the playoffs, including a win over Barangay Ginebra in which he scored 50 points.
+In the playoffs, they were swept by the Meralco Bolts.

-In January 2016, Thornton returned to the Philippines to play again for the NLEX Road Warriors for the 2016 Commissioner's Cup.
+In January 2016, Thornton returned to the Philippines to play again for NLEX for the 2016 Commissioner's Cup.
+He started NLEX's campaign by scoring 50 points once again in an overtime win over Ginebra.
+In a triple overtime game against the San Miguel Beermen, he scored 69 points, the highest in his career and most by any PBA player in over two decades, but his team still lost.
+NLEX did not qualify for the playoffs that conference.